CSCI-360-01-2017/Oreo/Glossary.md

 **Daylight Savings Time:** Time as adjusted to achieve longer evening daylight, especially in summer, by setting the clocks an hour ahead of the standard time.

+**Disable Alarm:** Resets the time the alarm is set to sound.

+**Dismiss Alarm:** A way for the user to stop the alarm without resetting the time the alarm is set to sound.

 **Dual Alarm:** A user can set two different alarm times on the clock.

 **PM:** Literal meaning “*after noon*”; the hours between noon (12:00) and midnight (00:00).